ohitsmekatie/dbt-sample-project/README.md

 :point_right: In the google analytics dataset the cleaning for the `all_sessions` model involved casting strings to dates, accessing singular fields within multi-nested arrays, replacing characters in URLs, trimming characters on fields as well as just renaming many of the fields to follow a consistent naming and formatting structure.

-Expand to see the schema for the cleaned up version of the above raw dataset.
+**Expand below to see the schema for the cleaned up version of the above raw dataset.**

 <details>